Norman Rockwell’s ‘Shiner’ model celebrates 70th anniversary of Saturday Evening Post cover

 CAPITAL REGION, N.Y.
 (NEWS10) — Norman Rockwell fans have something to celebrate — the recent anniversary of one of his most iconic illustrations.
 NEWS10’s Anya Tucker spoke with a Vermont woman who is very close to this special piece of art.
 Mary Whalen Leonard shares what it was like to work with the artist who told the story of America, not with words, but with a pen and paintbrush.

-70 years ago, Mary Whalen Leonard was the young model for Norman Rockwell’s “The Young Lady With The Shiner” featured on the cover of the Saturday Evening Post on May 23rd, 1953.
+Seventy years ago, Mary Whalen Leonard was the young model for Norman Rockwell’s “The Young Lady With The Shiner” featured on the cover of the Saturday Evening Post on May 23, 1953.

 Mary told Anya that she was around 11-years-old when Rockwell discussed the idea of the illustration with her by asking her a question.
 “He said to me, ‘Wouldn’t you like to beat up your brothers?’
 I had three brothers, so that kind of filled me with a little bit of glee,” she said.
 It was the kind of imagery that was pure Norman Rockwell.